petersli/psh/README.md

  `psh: /bin/ls ` will print the directory contents

- `psh: sleep 40 &` will sleep for 40 seconds in the background
+ `psh: /bin/sleep 40 &` will sleep for 40 seconds in the background

  `psh: /bin/echo hello > echoed.txt` will overwrite the contents of echoed.txt with "hello"